-- (a) Details of the range of anticipated structural loadings, together with the associated requirements for the buildings and structures, and the consideration given to hazards in the design. - (b) A description of the extent to which load-source interactions have been considered, with a confirmation of the ability of the buildings and structures to withstand the required load combinations while fulfilling their main safety functions. - (c) If a safety and/or seismic classification for buildings and structures has been used, the basis of the classification for the design option should be described.
-It should be demonstrated that the safety classification of buildings containing items important to safety is consistent with the classification of the structures, systems and components that it contains.
-Further recommendations are provided in IAEA Safety Standards Series No. NS-G-1.6, Seismic Design and Qualification for Nuclear Power Plants [34]. - (d) If a structure is intended to provide additional functions separate from its structural function (e.g. functions of radiation shielding, separation and containment), the additional requirements identified for these functions should be specified and reference should be made to other sections of the safety analysis report, as appropriate.
+- (a) Details of the range of anticipated structural loadings, together with the associated requirements for the buildings and structures, and the consideration given to hazards in the design. - (b) A description of the extent to which load-source interactions have been considered, with a confirmation of the ability of the buildings and structures to withstand the required load combinations while fulfilling their main safety functions. - (c) If a safety or seismic classification for buildings and structures has been used, the basis of the classification for the design option should be described.
+It should be demonstrated that the safety classification of buildings containing items important to safety is consistent with the classification of the SSCs that they contain.
+Further recommendations are provided in Seismic Design for Nuclear Installations, IAEA Safety Standards Series No. SSG-67 [24]. - (d) If a structure is intended to provide additional functions separate from its structural function (e.g. functions of radiation shielding, separation and containment), the additional requirements identified for these functions should be specified and reference should be made to other sections of the safety analysis report, as appropriate.